Colette Guillaumin: Sexage

 For Guillaumin, it is in the relationships of domination and appropriation that we find the basis of racism.
 Pushing her reflection further, she extends the concept of racism to the relations of force that can exist between groups of dominants and dominated.
 For example, the relationships between colonizers and colonized, foreigners and nationals, but also men and women; this leads her to create the theory of sexage.

 The notion of gendering refers to the social relationship by which the male class appropriates, dominates and exploits the female class.
 The relation of sexage differs from the relation of class in that it is based on a physical appropriation, that is, the class of men appropriates the bodies of the class of women as "[a] material unit producing labor power" and not only their labor power as is the case for proletarians.
 In a socio-political context where the analysis of the relations of exploitation is mainly based on Marxist theory, Guillaumin shows that the idea according to which "labor power is the ultimate thing one has to live on is inadequate for the entire class of women."
 The specificity of the exploitative relation that produces gender classes is that there is "no kind of measure to the monopolization of labor power [...].
 The body is a reservoir of labor power, and it is as such that it is appropriated.
 It is not labor-power, as distinct from its carrier/producer insofar as it can be measured in 'quantities' (of time, money, tasks) that is appropriated, but its origin: the labor-power-machine."
-For example, in marriage, the private form of the appropriation relation, there are no limitations on the wife's employment in terms of time, tasks, number of children to be delivered, etc. The same is true of domestic labor, which is not appropriated in the sense that it is not appropriated in the sense that it is not appropriated in the sense that it is not appropriated.
-The same is true of domestic work, which women still do overwhelmingly, and which cannot be measured: there is no "punch-in" or "punch-out", but rather a diversity of tasks that can arise at any moment and which require permanent availability.
+For example, in marriage, the private form of the appropriation relation, there are no limitations on the wife's employment in terms of time, tasks, number of children to be delivered, etc. The same is true of domestic work, which women still do overwhelmingly, and which cannot be measured: there is no "punch-in" or "punch-out", but rather a diversity of tasks that can arise at any moment and which require permanent availability.

 The most particular expressions of the sexed relationship are: the appropriation of time, the appropriation of the products of the body, sexual obligation, the physical burden of the disabled members of the group (children, the elderly, the sick, the infirm) and the able-bodied members of the male sex.